 Post-college eye openers

-taken a motorcycle over a cliff. … I have been in car wrecks, car chases,
+motorcycle over a cliff. … I have been in car wrecks, car chases, and

 Back to the knife.
 Let’s put it this way; I was frightened, but luckily in control of my thought process.
 I told the Chicano that if he killed me, he ruined his cause.
 I also told him that if he killed me he would have to kill everyone else in the room for otherwise his life would have no future.

 These words were probably the most important of my life.
 He released me.
 Some four hours later when breakfast was served I was a hero.
 Pure bullshit for I was little more than a scared person who was thrilled to see the sun rise.
 Soon after the racial delegations chose us, similar to choosing sides for a sandlot football game.
 African Americans chose me.
 Although I was mad that I didn’t get to work with Navajos or Apaches or Cheyennes, I was lucky.
 There would be training in Sapulpa, Oklahoma, and more training in Austin before five women and two men (a Black woman from L.A. and a Black fellow I liked a lot—the rest were Anglo Americans) and I were assigned to Oklahoma City.
 Enough said, except to say that this was an important time in my life.
 I learned to live with and hang out with a race of people that had lived with and still experienced heavy racial oppression.